vegarwe/gratis/Sketches/README.md

 Note: [Java](http://java.com) is necessary to run the GUI, but it is possible to install a command line only version.

-### TI LaunchPad

-The [Energia](http://energia.nu/) IDE can be downloaded from their [Home Page](http://energia.nu/), Windows, Mac OS/X and Linux are supported and this needs [Java](http://java.com) to be installed.

 # Example Programs

 **IMPORTANT NOTES for COG V2**

-1. The programs below only support the COG V1 using the `EPD` library.
+1. The programs below only support the COG V2 using the `EPD2` library.
-2. There is preliminary support for COG V2 by the `EPD2` and `EPD2_GFX` libraries since the driving sequence is very different.
-3. There are initial translations of `demo` into `demo2`, also `command2`, `flash_loader2` and `thermo2` from corresponding originals.
-4. The COG V2 can be used with current extension board
-5. The COG V2 does not use PWM - this can be disconnected from the LaunchPad/Arduino.
+2. The COG V2 does not use PWM - the pin is used as chip select for the onboard SPI-NOR flash instead.

 ---